 The Pavement Test Track is a full-scale accelerated performance test (APT) facility managed by the National Center for Asphalt Technology (NCAT) at Auburn University.
 The project is funded and directed by a multi-state research cooperative program in which the construction, trafficking, and pavement evaluation are carried out on 200-foot test sections around the 1.7-mile oval test track.
 Each test section is constructed utilizing imported asphalt materials and design methods.
 A fleet of heavy trucks is operated on the Track in a highly controlled manner in order to apply a design lifetime of truck traffic (10 million equivalent single axle loads, or ESALs) in two years.
 Projects in mix/materials, structural pavement design, and pavement preservation are executed under the direction of each individual agency sponsor that contributes to the pooled fund in either standalone or pooled resource group experiments.
-Select Track test sections were replaced in the summer of 2018 to facilitate a new research cycle.
-Additionally, the data collection process continued for cold weather test sections built at MnROAD in the previous (2015) research cycle.
+Select Track test sections were replaced in the summer of 2021 to facilitate a new research cycle.
+Additionally, the data collection process continued for cold weather test sections built at MnROAD in the previous (2015) research cycle, with new MnROAD test sections in the summer of 2022.